 The solution: Do a hygiene check on your IP address.
-Always stick to reliable and popular email marketing service providers such as Sendinblue, Drip, etc. Good service providers ensure that spam doesn’t connect to the IP address you are using.
+Always stick to reliable and popular Shopify email marketing app such as BayEngage, Sendinblue, Drip, etc. Good service providers ensure that spam doesn’t connect to the IP address you are using.
 Thus, the email lands into the inbox of the recipient instead of the junk!

 The problem: This happens when the subscribers report emails as spam.
 The mailbox then records this report.
 As soon as the reports cross a certain threshold, your emails are automatically flagged as spam and they get delivered to the spam folder of the recipient.
 Your emails are not adding value and sound pushy.
 One of the reasons why this may be happening is that the recipient does not remember subscribing.

 The solution: Fortunately, you can prevent this from happening by creating better and more memorable email strategies.
 Make sure that you understand why an online shopper has subscribed to your emails.
 Don’t just push emails, add value to them accordingly.
 For instance, don’t just send them how-to guides, send them seasonal manuals.

 Low engagement rates

 The problem: If you have low open rates and engagement rates over a long period of time, there are high chances of your emails landing up in the spam folder.
 The email service providers have simply marked you as someone who has nothing of value to offer.